This functionality is for Account Administrators only.

 In Nextpoint, all databases must be associated with a project, so if you have not already created a Project on your Account Dashboard, take the appropriate steps first.

-Once you create a project, you are ready to create a Review or Prep database and associate it with that project.
+Once you create a project, you are ready to create a Discovery or Litigation database and associate it with that project.

-A Review database is most suitable for the analysis and review of your client’s data for relevancy, privilege, confidentiality, and ultimately the export/production of same.
+A Discovery database is most suitable for the analysis and review of your client’s data for relevancy, privilege, confidentiality, and ultimately the export/production of same.

-On the other hand, a Prep database is better suited for the organization and analysis of documents post-production for key issues and themes, and for building your case story.
-Deposition/Transcript management functionality is also available in Prep databases.
+On the other hand, a Litigation database is better suited for the organization and analysis of documents post-production for key issues and themes, and for building your case story.
+Deposition/Transcript management functionality is also available in Litigation databases.